zrythm/zrythm/doc/user/zrythm-interface/right-panel.rst

 Plugin Browser
 --------------
-The first tab is the plugin browser, which is explained in its own section: :ref:`plugin-browser`
+The first tab is the plugin browser, which is explained in :ref:`plugin-browser`.

 File Browser
 ------------
-The file browser is also explained in its own section:
+The file browser is covered in :ref:`file-browser`.
-:ref:`file-browser`

 Control Room
 ------------

-TODO
+The control room is covered in :ref:`control-room`.